instead-hub/instead/doc/stead3-en.md

 appearance, provided by the author game.
 For this, all threads should be in the game in a subdirectory themes.
 In turn, each theme -- is a subdirectory in the directory themes.
 In each such subdirectory should be a file theme.ini and theme resources (images, fonts, sounds).
-In this casea themes catalog themes/default - this theme will loaded by default.
+In this case a themes catalog themes/default - this theme will loaded by default.
 The format of the theme files.ini we just considered.
 However, the file paths to resources in theme.ini file are not written relative to the root directory of the game, and